-- No direct box [DI].
-Please bring your own portable amplifier for pickup by microphone if you need for your electronic instruments, etc.
+- There is no direct box [DI].
+Please bring your own portable amplifier for pickup by microphone if you need one for your electronic instruments, etc.

 Hikifuki (Self-accompanied) Category

-- The style of solo performance of whistling and using instrument(s) at the same time is called Hikifuki.
+- The solo performance of whistling and using instrument(s) at the same time is called Hikifuki.

-- Rank is calculated from total of Classical & Popular points.
-Entry with only classical or popular perform are NOT accepted.
+- Rank is calculated from the total of Classical & Popular points.
+Entries with only classical or popular performances are NOT accepted.

 - The accompaniment for classical can be adapted to the instrument and be different from the original score.

-- The pieces length limit is the same as Recorded accompaniment Category.
+- The piece time limit is the same as Recorded accompaniment Category.

 - No recorded accompaniment.

-- Not allowed in this category: any kind of “automatic” instrument, such as windup music-box or electronic instrument which has automatic function.
-Manual instruments are allowed – such as piano, ukulele, guitar, auto-harp, or hand-operated music-box.
+- Not allowed in this category: any kind of “automatic” instrument, such as windup/hand-operated music-box or electronic instrument which has automatic function.
+Manual instruments are allowed – such as piano, ukulele, guitar or auto-harp.

-- You may use one or more instruments.
+- You may use more than one instrument in the same performance.

-- You cannot perform medley in this category.
+- You cannot perform a medley in this category.

 Allied Arts Category